Elestrin comes in a pump that is designed to deliver the amount of gel your doctor prescribed.

 It is important that you read and follow the detailed "Patient Instructions for USE" on how to use the ELESTRIN pump and apply the dose.

 These are not all the possible side effects of ELESTRIN.
 For more information, ask your healthcare provider or pharmacist for advice about side effects.
-You may report side effects to Meda Pharmaceuticals at 1-800-890-3098 or to the FDA at 1-800-FDA-1088.
+You may report side effects to FDA at 1-800-FDA-1088.
+You may also call Mylan at 1-877-4-INFO-RX.

 ELESTRIN (estradiol gel) is used after menopause to reduce moderate to severe hot flashes.